manuel0804/Fruit-Shop/README.md

 ### Gui-Application Fruit-Shop
 This was my first Gui-App created with Java Swing.
 It's an online shop where you can buy fruits.
+You can interact by using buttons, textfields and other input pssibilities.
 It contains the following functions:

 1. Login